-Certain cosmetics, especially those from the Middle East, India, and Asia, may also contain high levels of lead.
-Cosmetics known to contain lead are Kohl, Surma, and Ceruse.
+Certain cosmetics, especially those from the Middle East, India, and Asia (Kohl, Surma, and Ceruse) may also contain high levels of lead.
+More about lead kohl and Hindu powders»

 Questions?
 Call the Leadline

 Lead prevention information and referral.
 Spanish, Russian and Vietnamese interpreters available.